curityio/sender-constrained-token-plugin/README.md

 ## Plugin

-This plugin makes the above token binding checks in an NGINX based reverse proxy, to reduce API work.\
+This plugin makes the above token binding checks in an NGINX based reverse proxy.\
 See the following article for further details on how this plugin is used:

 - [Mutual TLS APIs Code Example](https://curity.io/resources/learn/mutual-tls-api/)